Pear, Pecorino, and Pistachio Focaccia

 I've been making different kinds of focaccia since my time in Italy.
 It's such a quick way to make a meal.
 Focaccia and a green salad are probably one of my favorite combinations to make.
 This focaccia is a great option for a dinner party too because you can make it in advance and have it ready to put in the oven when your guests arrive.
 It makes the house smell divine!

 The combination of pears and pecorino cheese together was inspired by my time living in San Gusme.
 Both of these items were almost always available in the markets.
 The addition of the pistachios and honey makes it even more delicious.
 I like to use local honey or lavender honey if I can find it.
-The herb blend that I use on this focaccia is (of course) my favorite blend from Gardeniare - Love in a Tuscan Kitchen!
+The herb blend that I use on this focaccia is (of course) my favorite herb blend from VinChef Cucina - Tuscan Kitchen!

 I hope you enjoy making and eating this focaccia.
 Keep in touch!